hpc2n/linux-command-line-101/docs/hints.md

 - **CTRL-a**: Go to the beginning of the line
 - **CTRL-e**: Go to the end of the line
 - **CTRL-l**: Clear the terminal
-- **TAB**: Auto-complete (i.e. start write a command or file name and then press TAB to auto-complete, if possible)
+- **TAB**: Auto-complete (i.e. start write a command or file name and then press TAB to auto-complete as far as possible
 - **ARROW-UP**: Pressing the arrow-up key repeatedly will let you cycle through recent commands
 - **CTRL-r**: you will get a prompt to write text to search in the list of recent commands.
 The list is saved in <code>.bash_history</code> in your $HOME.
 On some systems it might be called <code>.bash.history</code>